 In 1441, prince Bogusław allowed the extension of the water system used to defend the town.
 Probably at the same time there was a further modernization of the fortifications.
 Changed the upper parts of Mill and New gates and the so-called Witches Tower located in the east, and the gates of New and Holstein have been strengthened with foregates.
 In the east the Smiths Gate was erected, simplifying the entrance to the town by a levee built on a wet meadows.

-Słupsk initially had three gates: Mill Gate from the east, Holstein Gate from the north and the New Gate from the west.
-These gates were built on a rectangular plan with a pointed arches.
+Initially, Słupsk had three gates: the Mill Gate from the east, the Holstein Gate from the north and the New Gate from the west, where it closed the exit from the town towards Sławno, Darłowo and Szczecin.
+These gates were built on a rectangular plan with ogival passages along the axis.
+They were covered with gable roofs limited by decorative gables with pinnacles.
 They were erected in two stages.
-Initially, in the years 1325-1329, lower floors with passageways and possibly wooden superstructure were built.
-They coexisted with the earthen shaft ended with a palisade.
-The replacement of the shaft into a brick-stone wall began probably in 1348.
-Around 1365-1370 the upper masonry levels of the gates were erected, initially open from the town side.
-The gates were crowned with ornamental pinnacles.
+Initially, in the years 1325-1329, the lower floors with passages and probably a wooden superstructure were built.
+At that time, they coexisted with an earth rampart topped with a palisade.
+Replacing the rampart with a brick and stone wall meant that around 1365-1370, the upper storeys of the gates were also built of bricks, originally opened from the town side.

 Lukas E, Średniowieczne mury miejskie na Pomorzu Zachodnim.
 Poznań 1975.